openfun/jitsi-meet-torture-rocket/README.md

 ### Environment variables

 Before running the hub, you must create a `.env` file.
-It is recommended to copy `.env.template` file with `cp .env.template .env`, and then modify the variables as needed.
+It is recommended to copy the `docker/.env.template` file with `cp docker/.env.template docker/.env`, and then modify the variables as needed.

 ### Run

-To run with docker-compose,
+To run Jitsi Meet Torture with docker-compose, enter in the `docker` directory and launch:

 ```shell
 docker-compose up -d --scale selenium-node=5 --build